 What is the Role of the Mayor?

 Mayors in council-manager communities are key political leaders and policy developers.
 The mayor presides at council meetings, serves as a spokesperson for the community, facilitates communication and understanding between elected and appointed officials, and assists the council in setting goals and advocating policy decisions.
+The Mayor is selected by a majority vote of the City Council and shall hold office for one year.
 In addition, the mayor serves as a key representative in intergovernmental relations.
 The mayor, council, and manager constitute a policy-development and management team.